Trump: Las Vegas shooter a "sick" and "demented man"

 President Donald Trump on Tuesday called the suspect in the worst mass shooting in modern U.S. history a "sick" and "demented man."

 "He's a sick man, a demented man, lot of problems, I guess.
-We’re looking into him very, very seriously," Trump said about Stephen Paddock, the suspected gunman behind the Las Vegas massacre that left 59 dead and more than 500 injured.
+We’re looking into him very, very seriously," Trump said about Stephen Paddock, the suspected gunman behind the Las Vegas massacre that left 59 dead, including the gunman, and more than 500 injured.

 "We’re dealing with a very, very sick individual," Trump added, as he prepared to board his Marine One helicopter as he makes his way to Puerto Rico to see the storm damage.